Inefficient document approval processes can lead to missed deadlines, miscommunication, and disorganized team collaboration.

 This step may involve starting with a template or completing it from scratch.
 It consists of inputting content, formatting, and organizing information according to the document's purpose and intended audience.

-• Who: It’s the project manager’s responsibility to create the project charter.
+- Who: It’s the project manager’s responsibility to create the charter (this is a lot easier if you use a project charter template).

 2. Define Reviewers